Featured Book

 Read more…

-…including Barnes & Noble, Waterstone’s, and even Walmart.
-Since I’m not a big-name author, it’s not stocked in the stores, but is easy to order from them, print on demand.
 The eBook is only available on Amazon (worldwide), for now.
-Kindle Unlimited subscribers can read it free of charge!
-For the rest of us, it’s only $4.99.
-If you think you wouldn’t like anything called “Romance,” this is a nice gift for someone who might.
-I hope you or your gift recipient enjoy In Your Dreams!.
+Kindle Unlimited subscribers can read it FREE of charge!
+If you think you wouldn’t like anything called “Romance,” give In Your Dreams! a try.
+It also makes a nice gift for someone who would enjoy a love story.

-The stories are all set in the contemporary British Isles and North America, about people older than 40 (because Love is Ageless).
-So, if you’d like to escape your own reality for a while, In Your Dreams! will take you to 2014 with two middle aged, never-married people who were unlikely to even meet. ♥ Read how a few days in London and an attractive (younger) British actor turn a very independent American’s emotionally-stable, solitary life upside down.
+The stories are all set in the contemporary British Isles and North America, and feature people older than 40 (because Love is Ageless).
+So, if you’d like to escape your own reality for a while, In Your Dreams! will take you to 2014 with two middle aged, never-married people who were unlikely to even meet. ♥ Read how a few days in London and an attractive (younger) British actor turn a very independent American’s comfortable, solitary life upside down.

 If, when you hear “Romance novel,” you think of bodice rippers—the 1970s paperbacks with Fabio holding a beautiful teenager on the cover—let me bring you up to date.